Salvation Army bonnet

-The Salvation Army bonnet was a millinery design worn by female members of the Salvation Army.
-It was introduced in 1880 in the UK and was worn as headgear by most female officers in western countries.
+The Salvation Army bonnet was the headcovering worn by female members of the Salvation Army.
+It was introduced in 1880 in the UK and was worn as headgear by most female officers and uniformed soldiers in western countries.
 It began to be phased out from the late 1960s.

 Origins of the design

 The Salvation Army bonnet was first seen on Wednesday 16 June 1880 at William and Catherine Booth's silver wedding anniversary celebration in Whitechapel, London.
 Its design was due, in part, to the fact that one of the cadets training at the Salvation Army's Hackney college in 1880 was a milliner from Barnsley called Annie E. Lockwood.
 She trimmed a bonnet chosen from straw designs supplied by local companies – initially the ribbon chosen was blue, but later this would become black.

 In design, it was similar to the poke bonnet that had been popularly worn by women earlier in the century.
 In 1881, the Salvation Army published some general rules prohibiting alteration of the distinctive bonnet.
 This was among the more identifiable parts of the uniform as the guidance at this time was simply to wear modest clothing suitable for a military organisation.

 The design also became popularly known as the 'hallelujah bonnet' and came to symbolise the Army's work.
 The bonnet's purpose was not only to identify the wearer, but to protect the head from cold and – in the early days – objects hurled at the head by people unsympathetic to the Army's work.
 An early example of the design is part of the Museum of London collection.